inesarmadabras/TaxiVSUber_Arcade/README.md

 ![game](https://github.com/inesarmadabras/TaxiVSUber_Arcade/blob/master/img0.png)

 ## Summary
 Taxi vs Uber Arcade is a variation of the classic Frogger arcade game....adapted to one of the hottest topics of the year: the war between Taxis and Uber!
 In this game, you can play with Uber, Cabify, or with the Secretary of State José Mendes, from Portugal.
+An HTML5 Canvas powered video game, developed using the best practices in Object Oriented JavaScript.

 ## Objective
 The goal is to cross the road and pick up passengers...or, in another perspective, pick up passengers without being attacked by a taxi driver.